Mejituu/spotmicroai-raspberrypi/2. Creating a program that boots when SpotMicro starts/README.md

 ![spotmicro-service-stop-start](spotmicro-service-stop-start.JPG)

-# SpotMicroPi
+# SpotMicroAI

 **You are all set!**

-Your SpotMicroPi has a soul and brain.
+Now your SpotMicroAI has a soul and brain.
-We need now a program to control the 12 servos, write lines to the screen and receives instructions from XBOX/PS4 Controller
+We need a convinient way of sending files to it, so, we can work our program fast.